dalesgit/zettelkasten/Things I know experientially.md

 - Knowledge is indirectly communicated
 - Stories … God loves Stories
 - Only things worthwhile are valuable only insofar as they are given away
+- Non-dualism: "2 kinds of people: those who divide into 2 kinds of people and those who don't."